Flavours Of The Grill

 Where the Gros Islet Grill Tradition Lives

 The northern corridor of St. Lucia, running from Castries through Gros Islet toward Cap Estate, has long operated on two tracks when it comes to eating out.
 Resort properties and their restaurants occupy one lane, serving a captive audience with menus calibrated for broad international appeal.
 The other track, thinner but more grounded, belongs to neighbourhood spots where the cooking reflects what the island actually produces: fish pulled from the Atlantic side, root vegetables from the interior highlands, and protein prepared over live fire in a tradition that predates tourism infrastructure by generations.
-Flavours Of The Grill sits on that second track, in the Bois D'Orange district just south of the Gros Islet roundabout.
+Flavours Of The Grill is a Caribbean Grill restaurant in Bois D'Orange, Gros Islet, St. Lucia.

 Bois D'Orange reads more as a residential locality than a dining destination, which is precisely what gives a place like this its character.
 Visitors accustomed to the polished settings of Cap Maison Resort & Spa in Cap Estate or The Cliff at Cap in Gros Islet will find a noticeably different register here.
 There are no ocean-view terraces engineered for Instagram, no multi-course tasting formats.
 What this part of the island offers instead is proximity to the supply chain: the farmers, the fishermen, and the grill cooks who have been feeding local households long before the northern tip became a property-development corridor.